 - Children will be taught to place their growing knowledge into different contexts to gain historical perspective.

 - Planning is based on the CUSP curriculum and is linked back to the National Curriculum for History.
 It allows for depth of understanding and opportunities to make links between learning in History and other curriculum areas.

 - History specific vocabulary is taught explicitly and is displayed in all classrooms.
 This is linked to each area of History and is progressive throughout the academy.

 - Historical timelines are displayed throughout the academy to document learning and moves through the academy with the children to enable them to look back at past learning and make links between previous and new learning.

 - High quality books, both fiction and non-fiction, are used to support learning.
 These can act as a hook to interest children at the start of a topic or throughout to enhance the learning.
-They are displayed in the classroom and are accessible to all children.

 - Children are encouraged to investigate both primary and secondary resources which are used in all year groups to enthuse and support pupil’s understanding.
 These are progressive throughout the academy and allow children to handle, observe, record and explain findings using historical vocabulary.

 - Where possible, trips and visitors are organised to bring history to life and enhance the children’s experiences.

 - Pupils with additional needs are supported to access the learning as appropriate depending on their need.
 Pupils with physical disabilities may need access to specialist tools or resources.
 Some pupils will benefit from pre teaching of key vocabulary.
 Some pupils may benefit from additional time or support from an adult to complete their work.